martonban/Projects/README.md

 # Projects
-**IMPORTANT: THIS README IS NOT READY !!** <br />

 In this repository I listed my "honorable mentions" projects.
 There are a wide variety of topics I touched over the years, and I just want to show them.
 Note these projects are not a direct showcase of my software engineering skills, because most of them are unfinished or tutorial/practice projects, and of courses.
 Some of them are slightly better, so I've marked them with a 🌟 emoji - these are worth checking out. <br>
-If you want see some of my quality project check out my ray tracer called [RenderLamp](https://github.com/martonban/RenderLamp) or my [quality graphics projects](https://github.com/martonban/GraphicsProjects).
+If you want see some of my quality project check out my ray tracer called [RenderLamp](https://github.com/martonban/RenderLamp) or my 2D Game Engine

-# Practice Projects
+# Shader Programming
-These repositories were primarily started as portfolio projects or for experimenting.
-However, due to their lack of high quality or originality, I don't consider them suitable as portfolio worthy projects.

 | Project        | Descripton                      |
 |----------------| ----------------------------------|
 | [Shader Programming](https://github.com/martonban/ShaderProgramming) 🌟                              | GLSL shader collection             |